ooyala/hastur-server/README.md

 Development
 -----------

-Install ZeroMQ & all the gems below.
+Install ZeroMQ & bundle install from the root directory.
 Look at the integration specs in tests/integration-*.json.

 Dependencies
 ------------

 * Ruby 1.9.3 (1.9.2 probably works)
-* ZeroMQ 2.x (2.2.11)
+* ZeroMQ 2.x (2.2.11) or 3.1.x
-* ffi-rzmq
-* multi_json
-* yajl-ruby
+* Gems in Gemfile

 Deployment
 ----------